 Email, post and SMS marketing: from time to time, we may contact you by email, post or SMS with information about products and services we believe you may be interested in.

 We will only send marketing messages to you in accordance with the marketing preferences you set.
-You can then let us know at any time that you do not wish to receive marketing messages by emailing us at chair@octavain-droobers.org.uk].
+You can then let us know at any time that you do not wish to receive marketing messages by emailing us at chair@octavain-droobers.org.uk.
 You can also unsubscribe from our marketing by clicking on the unsubscribe link in the marketing messages we send to you.

 Disclosure of your PERSONAL information